- Indexed using Web of Science, Clarivate Analytics: Science Citation Index Expanded (SCIE), Scopus, and EBSCO.

 - Publication is subject to payment of an article processing charge (APC)

-Journal of Low Frequency Noise, Vibration & Active Control is a peer-reviewed open access journal which focusses on creating a unified corpus of knowledge on low frequency noise, vibration and control.
+International Journal of Micro Air Vehicles (MAV) is a peer-reviewed open access journal that focusses on fundamental and applied research in the area of micro air vehicles.
 Please see the Aims and Scope tab for further information.